Key Highlights

 Tendering

 The firm issues a tender to buy the shares from the existing owners at a fixed price.
 The buyback price would exceed the share's current market value.
-Individuals interested in the share repurchase program should indicate how many shares they want to sell.
+Individuals interested in the share repurchase programme should indicate how many shares they want to sell.
 The transaction will proceed if the company's buyback obligation surpasses the required threshold.
 Preference is given as per the number of shares investors want to sell.

 Repurchase by Direct Negotiation